AdnanHodzic/containerized-wordpress-project/README.md

 **Step 3: Interactive Docker images configuration and deployment**

-Once run, this (containerized-wordpress) playbook will guide you through interactive setup of all 3 containers, after which it will run all above mentioned Ansble playbooks.
+Once run, this (containerized-wordpress) playbook will guide you through interactive setup of all 3 containers, after which it will run all above mentioned Ansible roles.
 End result is that host you have never even SSH-ed to will be fully configured and running containerized WordPress image out of box.

 ## HowTo: run containerized-wordpress playbook?